Marija97/Ash-Flutter-Mobile-App/README.md

 # Ash

-A Full-stack mobile app in progress.
+A Full-stack mobile app project in progress.

 ## Objective: